jeremybrachle/CoStars/README.md

 # CoStars
 <img src="Design/Co-Stars.png">
 CoStars is a game I developed during SMU's Hackathon 2019.
-I came up with the general idea several years ago and this is the first time I have implemented any code to develop it. <br><br> Game idea: copyright 2017 by Jeremy Brachle
+I came up with the general idea several years ago and this is the first time I have implemented any code to develop it. <br><br> Game idea and logo: copyright 2017 by Jeremy Brachle

 <hr>